Dear Human,

 Now I’m here, crammed into a moving cage with others like me, parked at what seems to be our final resting place.
 My only fear is that my children are here too.
 Or maybe they’re out there somewhere, trapped in the same way I’ve been my entire life.

-I hope this letter reaches a human who cares.
-If you are one, I hope you can find a way to help the pigs like me who still have a chance.
+I hope this letter reaches a human with that empathy.
+If that’s you, you must find a way to help pigs like me.
+I’ll be gone by the time you read this, but there are many others who still have a chance.

 For my children,